kerrishaus/docs.kerrishaus.com-content/portal/usernames.md

 # Usernames
-Given permission to edit your user account, you may change your username at any time from the [user settings area](https://portal.kerrishaus.com/users/me/settings).
-There is no limit on how often a username can be changed.
+Given permission to edit your user account, you may change your username once every two weeks from the [user settings area](https://portal.kerrishaus.com/users/me/settings).
+Username changes are free.
 Usernames are unique, so you cannot use a name already in use by another user.
 Usernames are only allowed to contain alphanumeric characters, plus dashes and underscores.

 > [!WARNING]
-> Once you change your username, your old username immediately becomes available for use by other users.
+> During the two week cooldown period, your name is reserved, and you can switch back to it at any time.
+Nobody else can use your previous username during this time.